ZHassanQ/PS4-Guide/README.md

 - HEN Guide: Up-to-date for 5.05 and 9.00
 - Installation: Cannot be outdated.
-- Modify: Cannot be outdated, if there's any more, easier or advanced modifying i will try to cover it.
+- Modify: Cannot be outdated, if there's any more, easier or advanced modifying or patches and etc. I will try to cover it.
-- Patches: Cannot be outdated, if there's any more, easier or advanced patches i will try to cover it.
 - Customize: Cannot be outdated, if there's any more, easier or advanced customizing i will try to cover it.
-- Online Services (PSN): Sadly still there's no way to connect to PSN services without updating to the latest firmware.
+- Online Services (PSN): Sadly, there's no way to connect to PSN services without updating to the latest firmware.
     - Note: I am aware of saving a flash dump, so you can update and revert later.
 But these methods use soldering which will not be covered.

 # Repository Navigation